Sumalene/Sumalene.github.io/_posts/2025-12-30-CampusRec.md

 **School Career Fair**: This is a very important channel!
 When enterprises come to the school to give lectures, the process is often faster, and they can even go directly to the interview, so it is recommended that everyone actively pay attention and actively participate.

-## 3. Finally
+## Ⅲ. Finally

 I would like to say to you:

 Anxiety is inevitable on the road to job hunting, and there will also be moments of failure and self-doubt.
-I myself have experienced the anxiety of having my resume hung up, being speechless in interviews, and waiting for an offer.
+I have experienced the anxiety of having my resume hung up, being speechless in interviews, and waiting for an offer.

 But looking back, every attempt and review is pushing you forward.

-Don't be overly frivolous about success or failure, **don't regret the choices you've made**, and **Contentment brings happiness**.
+Don't be overly frivolous about success or failure,

+**don't regret the choices you've made**, and **Contentment brings happiness**.

 **Tread on the summit, gaze upward where greater peaks remain.**